Income Tax Filing 2026: A Step-by-Step Guide to This Year’s Tax Season

 ALSO READExpats Working in Singapore – Guide to Income Tax For Foreigners

-• End Apr 2025 onwards: Most taxpayers will receive their Notice of Assessment.
+• Mar 2026 onwards: Most taxpayers will receive their Notice of Assessment.
 It includes the amount of income tax to be paid in full within 1 month via GIRO, AXS station, or Internet Banking.
-Tip: You can pay via monthly installments too.
+Tip: You can pay via monthly GIRO instalments too.
+When you will receive your Notice of Assessment depends on your filing status:

 Back to top